micropython/micropython/README.md

 5. `make -j -C mpy-cross`
 6. `make -j -C ports/rp2 BOARD=PICO USER_C_MODULES=../../lib/lv_bindings/bindings.cmake`

+#### Troubleshooting

+If you experience unstable behaviour, it is worth checking the value of *MICROPY_HW_FLASH_STORAGE_BASE* against the value of *__flash_binary_end* from the firmware.elf.map file.
+If the storage base is lower than the binary end, parts of the firmware will be overwritten when the micropython filesystem is initialised.

 ## Super Simple Example

 First, LVGL needs to be imported and initialized